Udan Panam

 Udan Panam is an Indian Malayalam-language television game show.
 It is based on the Canadian show Instant Cash.
 The programme premiered on Mazhavil Manorama on 11 May 2017.
 The first two seasons of the show were hosted by Raj Kalesh and Mathukkutty.
 Dain Davis and Meenakshi Raveendran hosted the third and fourth seasons.
-The show is currently airing fourth season from 11 July 2022.
+Venkitesh V. P. and Twinkle Sheethal aired season 5 from 22 April 2024 to 9 November 2024.
+It is one of the longest running reality show in Malayalam.

 Hosts

 Gameplay

 Similar to the original series in Canada, a spurious ATM is set up at a grand court in a public centers in; there is no home base for most of the game.
 The contestant are asked a series of multiple choice questions, with four possible answers.
 Every answer they correctly provide adds money to their winnings; just one incorrect answer forces them out of the game, but they get the half of their previous winnings.